Azure-Samples/miyagi/docs/labs/02-build-and-run-miyagi/Lab3.md

 6. Once the subscription is created click the three dots next to the newly created key and then click **Show\hide keys**.
 Copy the primary subscription key and save it for later.
    ![](./Media/show-key.png)

-7. Navigate to your OpenAI resource in the Azure Portal and select the Identity and Access Management tab.
+7. Navigate to your OpenAI resource in the Azure Portal and select the Access control (IAM) tab.
 Select Add and role-assignment and at the next screen select Cognitive Services User, click next, then the managed identity radio button, and select memebers.
 In the managed identity drop down you should see your API Management, select the manage identity and click select.
 Once finished select Review and Assign and save the role assignment.
     ![](./Media/apim-role.png)

 8. In the Azure Portal navigate back to the API Management resource and select APIs.
 Select the Azure OpenAI Service API create in the earlier step and select All Operations.
 Copy the below policy to overwrite the **inbound** tags only.